-Here are some resources and reminders to help as you prepare your course materials.
+Here are resources and reminders to help as you prepare your course materials.

 The OEI developed the Course Design Rubric for online courses as a self-evaluation tool for faculty and course designers.
 The use of the rubric has been integrated into COM's DE policies and Stategic Plan.
 We encourage you to download the rubric and use it as a guide to creating and updating your online and hybrid courses: OEI Course Design Rubric.

 Is your syllabus ADA compliant?
 Do you have Word documents that you use routinely in your online classroom?
-Download the following document for information on preparing Word and Adobe PDF documents using universal design practices: Accessible Course Documents
+Please visit our Online Instructor Resources to learn more about document and Canvas course accessiblity.
+For additional accessiblity and universal design best practices, please also visit our accessiblity guidelines.

 Faculty may wish to combine multiple learning management system (LMS) course sections to save time distributing the same course content to students.
 In Canvas, this is referred to as cross-listing.
 However, combining course sections presents a challenge for compliance with FERPA and related laws, regulations, and policies.
 For more information on COMs student privacy policies, see BP 5040.